Essential Pet Care

-We can place an international microchip to permanently identify your pet during any office visit.
+We can place an international microchip to permanently identify your pet during an office visit.
 The procedure is safe, quick and requires no sedation.
 We can also scan your pet to identify previously placed microchips.

 Our in-house pharmacy has all of the common medications needed to protect your pet from internal and external parasites and we are ready to conveniently dispense products at the time of your visit.
-In addition, we offer an on-line pharmacy which broadens the medications we can offer and offers you the convenience of at home refills.
+In addition, we offer an online pharmacy which broadens the medications we can offer and offers you the convenience of at-home refills.
 Like all our services, our pharmacy products are very competitively priced.